frender

 Component with props

-First, define props with def_props
+First, define props with def_props macro.

 #![allow(unused)] fn main() { use frender::prelude::*; def_props! { pub struct MyProps { // Required prop name: String, // Optional prop which defaults to `Default::default()` // The following property `age` is optional, and defaults to `None` age?: Option<u8>, // The following property `tags` is optional, and defaults to `Vec::default()` tags?: Vec<String>, // If the prop type is not specified, // then frender will infer the type by prop name. // For example, `class_name` default has type `Option<String>` // The following property `class_name` is optional, has type Option<String> class_name?, // The following property `id` is required, has type Option<String> id, // Prop can also have type generics. // For example, the following is // the default definition for prop `children`, // which means it accepts any `Option<TNode>` where TNode implements react::Node, // and then map the value into `Option<react::Children>` and store it into MyProps. children<TNode: react::Node>(value: Option<TNode>) -> Option<react::Children> { value.and_then(react::Node::into_children) }, } } }